 We sat and talked for hours – literally hours.
 It was a fun night, and a great start to a new year.
 Our friends are wise, spiritual, caring, dreamers, movers and shakers.
 They are good for me and my husband to hang out with.
 They get us thinking, they care about what’s on our minds, our goals, our passions.
 They aren’t just people who sit back and take life in, rather they live life daily by using their gifts and loving others.

 During our conversation–bodies leaned in, dinner consumed, tummies warm and full–I glanced at Karen’s burning candles on the table, and I thought back to a post I had started over a month ago.

 For three years I’ve had a box of candles and 2 silver candle holders stashed in my entertaining closet.
 Brand new, I’m not quite sure what I was waiting for to use them.
 I also have a few boxes of beautiful paper napkins stashed away … ready for company!
 My daughter has reminded me over and over, Mom, do not buy any more paper napkins! :)

 How many of us save what we have because it’s pretty, we’re keeping it for that “special day” or dinner party, or the right time to use it.
 “Things” sit in our cupboards or on the shelves for months, or years?

 This year I opened the shiny new (dusty) box of IKEA candles and silver candle holders, and used them at every dinner party we hosted over the holidays!
 It was a reminder for me to use what I had, and not buy anything new!

-Then, yesterday I read Shauna’s brand new blog post, “just burn the candles,” which I loved.
+Awhile back I read a post that resonated with me that said, “just burn the candles,” which I loved.